matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

 1. Misnested tags can sometimes happen in HTML, and when it does, the page doesn't break!

    That's the beauty of HTML once again.
 If you're coming from an XML background, you might be surprised by the forgiveness of HTML.
-But, in the vast majority of cases, HTML parers just figure things out on their own and get you what you want.
+But, in the vast majority of cases, HTML parsers just figure things out on their own and get you what you want.

    In our example, the markup is `<b><i></b></i>`, which feels obviously wrong because the closing `</b>` tag should appear after the closing `</i>` tag, to respect nesting.
 This particular markup creates the following DOM tree: